harness/terraform-provider-harness/docs/resources/platform_db_schema.md

 - `connector` (String) Connector to repository at which to find details about the database schema
 - `location` (String) The path within the specified repository at which to find details about the database schema

+Optional:

-- `repo` (String) Which repository to connect to using the connector
+- `repo` (String) If connector url is of account, which repository to connect to using the connector

 ## Import